ahmed-f-alrefaie/freckll/docs/gettingstarted.md

 ## Loading in the Network

 The next step is to load in the network.
-FRECKLL includes two [Venot 2020]() networks built in.
-The first is a full chemical network that includes photolysis and the second is a reduced network that does not include photolysis.
+FRECKLL includes three networks built in.
 You can also load in your own network but this will be covered in a different tutorial.

-The `default_network_loader` allows for two arguments:
+The `default_network_loader` allows for three arguments:

+- `veillet-2024` - This is the full network from [Veillet et al. (2024)](https://www.aanda.org/articles/aa/full_html/2024/02/aa46680-23/aa46680-23.html) that includes photolysis.
-- `venot-methanol-2020-reduced` - This is the reduced network that does not include photolysis.
+- `venot-methanol-2020-reduced` - This is the reduced network from [Venot et al. (2020)](https://www.aanda.org/articles/aa/full_html/2020/02/aa36697-19/aa36697-19.html) that does not include photolysis.
-- `venot-methanol-2020` - This is the full network that includes photolysis.
+- `venot-methanol-2020` - This is the full network from [Venot et al. (2020)](https://www.aanda.org/articles/aa/full_html/2020/02/aa36697-19/aa36697-19.html) that includes photolysis

 We can use the loader to load in the reduced network: